dike-uzinduzi/backup/read.md

 # Uzinduzi Node Js Pesepay Gateway Implementation

-A simple Node.js Express server that acts as a wrapper for the Pesepay payment gateway API.
-This server simplifies creating payments, checking transaction status, and retrieving gateway information like active currencies and payment methods.
+A  Node.js Express server that acts wraps  the Pesepay payment gateway API.

-## Getting Started

-You can use it as reference to your codebase

-### 1. Prerequisites
+### 1. Install

 * pesepay

-##  API Helper Endpoints
+##  API  Endpoints

 These endpoints help you get the necessary codes and information before creating a transaction.